Watch the Video

 The above is intended to illustrate a point and does not reflect actual returns or market behavior.

 Investors are often most pessimistic at or near the bottom of a bear market.
 After the stock market has endured a sustained downward trend, investors tend to have overly dour expectations—a sign of pessimism.
 When prices begin to rise consistently, skepticism begins, as folks are hesitant to invest again.
-Despite widespread skepticism, companies continue to beat overly dour expectations and more investors step into the market as prices continue to rise, creating optimism.
-During optimism, stocks are on a stable rise, investors raise expectations for regular company earnings and investors start to develop a fear of missing out on future returns.
+Despite widespread skepticism, in a bull market, companies continue to beat overly dour expectations and more investors step into the market as prices continue to rise, creating optimism.
+During optimism, stocks are generally on a stable rise over time, investors raise expectations for regular company earnings and investors start to develop a fear of missing out on future returns.

 Being bullish is a form of optimism and means believing the market will rise in the foreseeable future.
 History has shown bull markets last longer and returns are stronger, on average, than bear markets’ losses.
-As shown in Exhibits 2 and 3, bull markets have lasted from 26 months to as many as 113 months.[i]
+As shown in Exhibits 2 and 3, bull markets have lasted from 26 months to as many as 131 months.[i]
 Since 1946, there have been 11 bear markets with an average decline of 34% and an average duration of 16 months.[ii]
-During the same period, bull markets—not including the current one—have averaged nearly five years in duration and 149% in the S&P 500 Price Index.[iii]
+During the same period, bull markets have averaged over five years in duration and 151% cumulative return for the S&P 500 Price Index.[iii]

 Exhibit 2: Last 11 S&P Bull Markets